monktastic/evil/index.md

 > "When wickedness comes, so does contempt..." —Proverbs 18:3

 Contempt is the feeling that you're fundamentally better than someone[^contempt].
 Not just that you hold better views, or act better, but are *intrinsically* better.
 For example, "bad people" are fundamentally morally defective—unlike you.
-It's not necessarily a conscious belief, but a feeling.
+It's not necessarily a conscious belief, but a feeling and a perception.

 There is a profound sense in which you are fundamentally the _same_ as everyone else.
 In fact, you _are_ everyone (and everything) "else."
 This isn't realized fully until enlightenment, but everyone can sense it at some level at all times.
 That's why certain literature[^literature] speaks to us so powerfully.
-Contempt is a way to hide this from yourself, and is thus self-deceptive in _exactly_ the same way as racism[^racism].
+Contempt is a way to hide this from yourself, and is thus self-deceptive—in exactly the same way as racism[^racism].

 You may not be able to detect this in yourself, but others can sense it—even if only subconsciously.
 They know the game you're playing, so they can't help but see _you_ as a "bad person" and feel compelled to fight your evil in return.
 You act dismayed by this recalcitrance—but you were secretly _hoping_ to provoke it, because it justifies your contempt.

 Consider how much more satisfying it is to watch a bad person "get owned" than to see them have a change of heart—despite the latter actually being helpful.
-Part of us is perfectly happy to let the world burn to provide us with the self-righteousness we need to uphold our self-image as "good people."
-This is why we must see them as _irredeemably_ bad: there must be zero doubt that our behavior is good.
+Part of us is more than happy to throw people under the bus in order to uphold our self-image as "good people"—but this requires plausible deniability.
+This is why we must see them as _irredeemably_ bad: it leaves zero doubt that our malice is good.

-It can be _extremely hard_ to admit that we're doing this, for obvious reasons.
-But it is not until we see exactly _why_ it's so hard to admit that we begin to understand what prevents the "bad people" from consciously recognizing _their_ self-deception—and we can't fix what we don't understand.
+It can be _extremely hard_ to admit (or even detect) that we're doing this, for obvious reasons.
+But it is not until we see exactly _why_ it's so hard that we begin to understand what prevents the "bad people" from consciously recognizing _their_ self-deception—and we can't fix what we don't understand.
 Until then, we can only butt heads with it, which is worse than useless.

 To summarize: all evil is enabled by self-deception, which itself is rooted in misperception.
 Contempt is a secret attempt to induce this misperception in others—target, allies, and bystanders alike.
 It thereby enables more evil, regardless of who it is directed at—and part of us _needs_ this, to justify our misperception.
 In short: the way we perceive people becomes a self-fulfilling prophecy[^prophecy].